 While classic shofars have remained virtually unchanged for thousands of years, decorative shofars have emerged in modern times.
 Many talented artists have created stunning shofars to represent the Jewish faith.
 While these are attractive on a shelf and make great gifts, many rabbis do not recommend their use during the High Holy Days.

-Ram’s horn hoshen shofar
+Ram’s horn silver plated hoshen shofar

 Shofar stands